Types of Business Insurance You May Need

 A business property insurance policy pays for damages to your business property resulting from a covered loss.
 The policy not only protects your place of business but also your contents including office furniture, computers, your business inventory and other items essential to your business operations.
 Many property insurance policies also provide for expenses for protecting your business from further damage after a loss such as a fire (including such things like debris removal) and the money needed to keep operating your business until the damage from the loss is repaired.

 As a business owner, you can be sued by others for any damage resulting from the negligence of your business services that cause harm to others such as a defective product.
 Liability insurance pays for your damages and legal expenses if you are sued up to your policy limits.
 Your liability policy will also pay for medical fees of others who are harmed by your business.
+This may be especially important if you run a child care business.

 Any vehicle that you use in the operation of your business should be included on your commercial auto policy.
 Most personal auto insurance policies exclude vehicles used for business purposes.
 Your commercial auto policy will pay for bodily injury or property damage to others caused by the operation of your business vehicle up to your policy limits.
 You can customize a commercial auto insurance policy to fit your specific needs such as paying to replace a vehicle that is involved in an accident.